nonamed01/pam_havebeenpwned/README.md

 	* minlen.
 The minimum password length.
 By default, 6 characters (hard-coded).

 	* seen.
 If set, it will print the number of times this password has been seen.

+	* timeout.
+The total number of seconds until CURL aborts the request.
+Default: 10s.

 	EXAMPLES: